mrjcrm/Export-Email-Alerts/README.md

 # Export Email Alerts  ![SFDCLogo transparent 03pct](https://user-images.githubusercontent.com/16543260/233866155-fcd090d8-82cd-49fa-90d7-d2c2f2ee4b00.png)
 ## Genesis
-Over the years I've seen people asking how can I get a list of all the email addresses used by my org's email alerts.
-[How to do abc?](https://shit.com), [How to do def?](https://shit.com) Some of the solutions are not bad.
-But I prefer a solution which is simple and yet does things like examining alerts for all sObjects, and expanding targets like groups or roles.
-And it includes flow Email Actions.<br>
+Over the years I've heard people asking how can I get a list of all the email addresses used by my org's email alerts.
+[How to do abc?](https://shit.com), [How to do def?](https://shit.com) Some of the solutions are interesting.
+My solution lists email addresseses for alerts.
+It looks at alerts for all sObjects in your org.
+It resolves group targets (like role and groups) into individual email addresses.
+Flow Email Actions are included.<br>
 <br><br>*Use the GitHub [Issues tab](https://github.com/50471736/Export_Email_Alerts/issues) to report bugs or request enhancements.*
 ## Architecture
 - Uses Tooling API to read WorkflowAlert and Flow sObjects